CSA - Certified Solution Architect

 Exoscale CLI – exo

-exo is Exoscale’s official command line interface to access all platform services.
-It allows you to manage your infrastructure from a user-friendly command line tool with the benefits of being scriptable.
+exo is Exoscale’s official CLI, providing access to all platform services.
+This user-friendly tool allows you to manage infrastructure and offers the advantage of scriptability.

 Example